TastyWithPasta/causalens_challenge/README.md

 This document acts as both a readme and a general draft for the development of the application.

 ## Battle Plan
-- Write battle plan
+:heavy_check_mark: Write battle plan
-- Prepare list of questions on specifications.
+:heavy_check_mark: Generate SSH key.
-- Generate SSH key.
+:heavy_check_mark: Prepare list of questions on specifications.
 - Draft and implement basic architecture based on known specifications, until office opens.
 - Join slack group and meet the team.
 - Send SSH key to Sam.